Robotizing/MiceWeb/README.md

 MiceWeb tries to do best to save web pages.
 However, you still have to check saved snapshots of important pages.

 Construct [RatBrowser](https://ratbrowser.com) to save browser-generated pages.
-Use [SaveSites](https://github.com/defder-su/SaveSites) to save web sites entirely.